Brewer219/osticket-prereqs/README.md

 <img width="321" height="467" alt="VC redist 86x C++ click the Licensing Box and click Install" src="https://github.com/user-attachments/assets/766021a2-8d52-4e68-8ac8-a96450601bce" />

-## 3. This file will fully load and install and once it does then click 'Close'
+## 3. I understand that this file that I'm installing will fully load and install and once it does then click 'Close' as shown in the image below:

 <details><summary>See screenshots</summary>